 All the macro files and the outputs are also combined into one file that you can search and read.
-This is available as a PDF.
+This is included with your installation as a PDF (go to Help > Manuals folder > All Thermo-Calc Documentation and open Thermo-Calc Console Mode Example Macros.